-Tens of thousands—possibly more than 100,000—Sunni and Shia were killed by bombings, improvised explosive devices, and extra-judicial slayings in the months and years following the Hussein regime’s fall.
-Minorities often were caught in the middle of the largely sectarian conflict, victims of the same violence that threatened all Iraqis but also targeted by religious extremists because of their distinct identities.
+Tens of thousands—possibly more than 100,000—Sunni and Shia were killed by bombings, improvised explosive devices, and extra-judicial slayings in the months and years following the Hussein regime’s ousting.
+Minorities often were caught in the middle of the largely sectarian conflict, victims of the same violence that threatened all Iraqis but were also targeted by religious extremists because of their distinct identities.

 Those attacks by extremists continued for over a decade and varied in intensity, especially under the so-called Sunni Awakening in 2007, which ultimately brought relative calm to parts of the country.
 The attacks revealed the inability and unwillingness of the Iraqi government to respond to the multitude of security threats facing Iraqi civilians and to provide adequate physical protection to civilians irrespective of their ethnic or religious identity.

 In response to rising discrimination and arrests, predominantly peaceful protests by Sunni Arabs began throughout the country in 2012.
 The Sunnis were protesting against what they saw as state-led discrimination by a pro-Shia central government in Baghdad.
 As one person told us, “All Sunni were seen as terrorists” by the Iraqi government.
 By 2013, protesters were met with increasingly violent repression by the Iraqi government and affiliated Shia militias.
 This violence further exacerbated tensions between the country’s two largest groups.